dib-lab/portable-snakemake-workflows/README.md

 ## config.yaml

 This is the configuration of the `--profile`.
 It contains default allocations for both `sbatch` and `snakemake`.

+**Note: This dotfile configuration breaks with snakemake version 8.
+Use snakemake version 7.32.4 until further notice.**

 ## slurm-status.py